NaveenKrishnan27/aws-cloud-security-hands-on/10 - Lifecycle Policies/Readme.md

 # Day 10 – Lifecycle Policies

 ## ✅ What I Did
-- Created a lifecycle rule to transition objects to Glacier
+- Created a lifecycle rule to transition objects to StandardIA
 - Validated the policy with CLI
 - Uploaded test objects